Erosion and Climate Change Adaptation Projects

 - An Environmental Consultant Contract received Notice of Contract Award on August 18, 2018

-- On September 30th at 6 pm, we will hold a virtual public scoping meeting to provide updates on the Ocean Beach Climate Change Adaption Project Environmental Impact Report.
-We encourage interested parties to review the presentation and provide comments on the scope of the environmental review by 5 pm, Friday October 9, 2020.
+- On September 30th at 6 pm, we held a virtual public scoping meeting to provide updates on the Ocean Beach Climate Change Adaption Project Environmental Impact Report.
 The Notice of Preparation, the full scoping meeting presentation, and details for the virtual public scoping meeting are posted at sfplanning.org/sfceqadocs.

 - The Ocean Beach Long-Term Improvements Phase is expected to begin construction in 2023